maxkuttner/LRP-For-Deep-Recurrent-Factor-Models/README.md

 use the [Functional API by Keras](https://keras.io/guides/functional_api/) in cunjunction with the provided LSTM layer `CustomLSTM` and the provided model class `CustomModel`.

-We provide an exmaple on how to build such a model:
+We show in an exmaple below how to build such a model:

 ```python
 # Build an example model